learning-unlimited/ESP-Website/docs/dev/vagrant.rst

 1.

-	Download a new Ubuntu vagrant box by following steps a-d below.
+	Download a new Ubuntu vagrant box by following steps i-iv below.
 Historically, we've used bento machines, which are browsable `here <https://app.vagrantup.com/boxes/search?utf8=%E2%9C%93&sort=downloads&provider=virtualbox&q=bento%2Fubuntu>`_.

-	a.
-Make sure you have no local changes or commits on your branch.
+	i.
+Make sure you have no local changes or commits on your branch. ii.
-	b.
 Clone this repository into a folder called ``devsite``.
-Navigate to that folder in a terminal.
-	c.
-From your ``devsite`` folder, run ``rm Vagrantfile``.
+Navigate to that folder in a terminal. iii.
+From your ``devsite`` folder, run ``rm Vagrantfile``. iv.
-	d.
 Then run ``vagrant init bento/ubuntu-*``, but replace the asterisk with your desired version number.
 (Typically the most recent will be `XX.04` where the `XX` is the last two digits of the last even year.)
 If you choose to use something other than bento ubuntu, other steps in this process may require changes.

 2.

 	Insert the line ``config.ssh.insert_key = false`` into the Vagrantfile after the ``config.vm.box`` line.
 	(`See here <https://stackoverflow.com/a/28524909>`_ for an explanation.)
+Clear default key from ~/.ssh/ and ~/.vagrant.d/

 3.

 	Start the VM with ``vagrant up`` then SSH to the VM by running ``vagrant ssh``.
-	You should not need a password to SSH in.
+	You should not need a password to SSH in, but if it asks, try `vagrant`.
 	Then run the following code to install Python, pip, and friends as well as set the host name::

 		sudo add-apt-repository -y ppa:deadsnakes/ppa